breck7/scrollsdk/faq.md

 ## History

-#### How was Tree Notation discovered?

-From Breck Yunits: "It was 2012 and Ben and I were building a visual web page editor called <a href="https://www.youtube.com/watch?v=ZWthAz839Og">NudgePad</a> in the "piano office" in San Francisco.
-Users could drag, drop and edit their web pages without touching any code.
-I made the program read and write the language HAML under the hood, which I had learned at my previous job at <a href="https://labzero.com/">Lab Zero</a>.
-The problem was I had to write my own HAML parser and code generator, and because we were a broke startup, I kept trying to cut syntax from the language to save time and money.
-Each day I would remove some syntax character from the language and still somehow get everything in the appp to work.
-Eventually the language was just spaces, newlines, and colons.
-There really was an "aha!" moment.
-I remember I was walking to work, going over the code in my head, and had just reached the <a href="https://goo.gl/maps/4cTV2CcpQcX8NPC16">101 overpass</a> when I realized I could drop the colons!
-I went straight to my desk, told Ben I had an idea, and a couple hours later had removed the colons and everything still worked.
-I remember at the time thinking that was potentially a profound idea but I *assumed* someone had built it already.
-I thought there was no chance it hadn't been invented yet because it was so simple.
-For years I'd ping folks in industry, post on message boards, and do a lot of Google searches.
-It took me years of searching for it before I thought maybe no had noticed and leveraged this idea before.
-It took 5 years before I wrote a paper about it, and over 7 years before it started to get good."

 #### Which language influenced Tree Notation the most?

 Syntactically there's no question--it was <a href="http://haml.info/">HAML</a>.
-See the origin story for why.
+See the origin story below if you are curious why.
 Semantically there's been a lot of influences from thousands of languages.
 Particularly influential ones are Lisp, Haskell, Racket, ANTLR, TypeScript, C#, Python, Scheme, Javascript, COBOL, Rebol, Mathematica, APL, R, Red-Lang, Fortran, Forth, C++, JSON, XML, HTML, CSS, SQL, somewhat, but not necessarily, in that order.

 #### Who is the first person to discover Tree Notation?